mwaeckerlin/dockindock/README.md

 for reverse proxy to forward requests from outside do contained docker instances.

-Note: The image must be started with option `--privileged`
+Note: The image must either be started with option `--privileged` or with `-v /var/run/docker.sock:/var/run/docker.sock`.

 Build: